ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

-A minor, secondary effect may be caused by the larger physical area observed in the ``far'' group, which favors the measurements of wider separations.
-Only a few clumps with $1\,<\,L/M\,<\,10$\,L$_{\odot}/$M$_{\odot}$ were observed before ALMAGAL, a large fraction of which were obtained by the SQUALO \citep{Traficante2023} and the DIHCA survey \citep{Ishihara2024}.
+Only a few clumps with $1\,<\,L/M\,<\,10$\,L$_{\odot}/$M$_{\odot}$ were observed before ALMAGAL, a large fraction of them were obtained by the SQUALO \citep{Traficante2023} and the DIHCA survey \citep{Ishihara2024}.
 A typical separation of $\sim7000$\,au is reported from the 30 clumps of the DIHCA survey, although this includes systems with higher $L/M$, since their sample covers $\sim1$ to $50$\,L$_{\odot}/$M$_{\odot}$.
-Like in the ``near'' sample of the ALMAGAL survey, the average separation and, in general, the entire distribution closely matches the results of a more evolved clump population.
+The average separation and, in general, the entire distribution closely match the results from the more evolved clump populations, similar to what is found for the near sample of the ALMAGAL survey.
 In contrast, the comparison with the SQUALO survey is severely limited since only 3 clumps (out of 13 surveyed in total) fall within this interval of $L/M$ \citep{Traficante2023}. \citet{Traficante2023} reported a low level of fragmentation, measuring minimum separations between 13000 and 29000\,au.
-Although these values should be considered as a lower limit because of the projection effect, these wide separations are comparable with our results from the ``far'' sample systems.\\
+Although these values should be considered as a lower limit because of the projection effect, these wide separations are nonetheless comparable with our results from the far sample systems.\\

 In summary, our statistical analysis reveals an evolutionary trend in core separation.
 When ALMAGAL clumps are grouped by their $L/M$ ratio, we find that the cores in more evolved systems are generally closer to one another than those in younger systems.
-Evidence of a relationship between core separation and the evolutionary diagnostic $L/M$ was already proposed by \citet{Traficante2023}, who compared the separations in the 13 young and moderately evolved targets of their SQUALO survey to those of the 20 high-mass and high luminosity clumps of the CORE survey \citep{Beuther2018}.
+Evidence of a relationship between core separations and the evolutionary diagnostic $L/M$ was already proposed by \citet{Traficante2023}, who compared the separations in the 13 young and moderately evolved targets of their SQUALO survey to those of the 20 high-mass and high-luminosity clumps of the CORE survey \citep{Beuther2018}.
 Similar indications were also found by including the 30 moderately evolved systems ($\sim1\,<\,L/M\,<\,50$\,L$_{\odot}/$M$_{\odot}$) of the DIHCA survey \citep{Ishihara2024} and comparing the 11 massive, luminous, and evolved clumps of the ASSEMBLE survey \citep{Xu2024} with the 39 high-mass young clumps observed by the ASHES survey \citep{Sanhueza2019,Morii2024}.\\